Practical Stress Relief Tips

 When I feel myself getting stressed, I’ll sometimes run my hands under cold water or hold an ice pack.

-Regarding sound, I’ll often listen to my favorite uplifting song.
+Regarding the sound, I’ll often listen to my favorite uplifting song.

 It could be helpful to devise an anti-stress playlist when you’re stress-free.
 This way, you have it on standby when your mood isn’t as cheery.